ASokry/Chess-Fog-of-War/README.md

 ## Description

-A local two player fog of war chess game built with Python and Python's Tkinter library.
+A local two player fog of war chess game built with Python's Tkinter library.
 Pieces move and capture the same way as in standard chess, but there are **no checks, checkmates, castling, en passant, or pawn promotion**.
 Players are not informed if their king is in check, and both staying in check or moving into check are legal moves.

 Each player will see a different version of the board, where they can only view their **own pieces** and **opposing pieces that can be captured**.
 The rest of the opponent's pieces are hidden.
 Hidden pieces are clearly indicated to avoid confusion with visible empty squares.